PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/NMA.md

 Besides root-mean-square deviation (RMSD), we can compare protein structures by comparing how the protein fluctuates.
 Two proteins fluctuate differently is typically a clear indication that the internal structure is different.
 Therefore, we can perform NMA calculations as another approach to comparing SARS-CoV-2 and SARS S protein.

 One of the main strengths of ProDy is its capabilities for protein dynamics analysis.
 This includes performing NMA and visualizing the results that provide information on how the protein fluctuates.
-In this tutorial, we will use ProDy to perform GNM calculations on the SARS-CoV-2 S protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> and visualize the results into various graphs and plots.
+In this tutorial, we will use ProDy to perform GNM calculations on one chain of the SARS-CoV-2 S protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> and visualize the results into various graphs and plots.

 [Visit tutorial](tutorial_GNM){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}